dewball345/ear.js-model/README.md

 However, this model is far from done; it was only trained on pictures of me(with the intent of using a dataset like celeb-faces or something later), so the model will not work on everyone.

 Don't expect optimal performance right now, especially if you look different than I do.
 I will update these files once I retrained my model on a more diverse set of faces.

+And after I update my files, I may decide to add metrics like MAP.
+Right now, assume that it's performance is similar to yolov5 in [ultralytics' repository](https://www.github.com/ultralytics/yolov5)